Calming Strategies That Actually Work for Angry Children

 Physical strategies

-• Offer a comfort object: A favorite stuffed animal, a weighted blanket, or a specific pillow.
-Familiar sensory input helps ground a dysregulated nervous system.
+- Offer a comfort object: A favorite stuffed animal, a weighted blanket, or a specific pillow.
+Familiar sensory input helps ground an overwhelmed nervous system.

-• Rhythmic movement: Rocking, swinging, or gentle bouncing activates the vestibular system and has a calming effect on the nervous system.
+- Rhythmic movement: Rocking, swinging, or gentle bouncing activates the body's balance system and has a calming effect on the nervous system.

-• Cold water on wrists: A damp washcloth on the wrists or back of the neck can help reset the autonomic nervous system through the dive reflex.
+- Cold water on wrists: A damp washcloth on the wrists or back of the neck can help reset the body's stress response through the dive reflex.

 How Do You Build a Calming Toolkit for Your Child?